-- ▲ Evaluation of applicants' proposals according to given criteria, such as match with the designated area, demonstrated need for the proposed project, quality of proposal relative to clear goals, appropriate activities and structure, and presence of management skills necessary to project success. - ▲ Evaluation of first-year progress of individual grantees either by grantees themselves or by granting agency.
+- ▲ Evaluation of first-year progress of individual grantees either by grantees themselves or by granting agency.
 Spotting of emerging implementation problems.
-Examination of outcomes or impact.
-Decision-making about assistance and continuing support. - ▲ Evaluation of second-year progress of grantees either by grantees themselves or by granting agency.
+Examination of out-comes or impact.
+Decision-making about assistance and continuing support. - Evaluation of second-year progress of grantees either by grantees themselves or by granting agency.
 Examination of program outcomes and impacts.
 Decision -making about continuing support.
 Decision-making about dissemination and replication. - ▲ Evaluation of the purpose and management of the grants program itself along with its impact.
 This case describes a program implementation evaluation.